COMMERCIALIZATION

 quickly change over to build many different parts or improved variations.

-Robotics.
+Fallacy # 7: Robotics will lower the cost of anything.
 Although robots are great for creating buzz and look very

 impressive in action, they are an expensive way to